fryingpanjoe/big-battle-java/README.md

 ----------------------
 1. Create a Java project for `big-battle-client`, `big-battle-server`, and `big-battle-common`.
+2. Add `big-battle-client/res` as a source folder to `big-battle-client`.
+2. Add `big-battle-server/res` as a source folder to `big-battle-server`.
-2. Add `big-battle-common` as a project dependency to `big-battle-client` and `big-battle-server`.
+3. Add `big-battle-common` as a project dependency to `big-battle-client` and `big-battle-server`.
-3. Add these JAR dependencies for `big-battle-client`, `big-battle-server`, and `big-battle-common` on:
+4. Add these JAR dependencies for `big-battle-client`, `big-battle-server`, and `big-battle-common` on:
   * `thirdparty/commons-io-2.4.jar`
   * `thirdparty/config-1.2.1.jar`